 For those of us on the alternative right, the stakes are high.
-It’s easy to be caught up in the hopelessness of the seemingly inevitable demographic collapse of Europe and the United States, to bemoan the entrenched factions of globalists and progressives against whom no man can publicly stand without having his personal life destroyed.
+It’s easy to be caught up in the hopelessness of the seemingly inevitable demographic collapse of Europe and North America, to bemoan the entrenched factions of globalists and progressives against whom no man can publicly stand without having his personal life destroyed.
 We dash ourselves against the walls of a sinking ship, raging against the dying of the light by “redpilling” new converts, protesting publicly, and all manner of other means by which we try with all our strength to reverse the fatal direction in which the West has turned.

 But every once in a long while, we get a break from all that.
 We get a chance to clash with a group other than the ideology busily engaged in flooding our lands with third world migrants.
 And recently, just such an opportunity for rhetorical fencing arose in the form of the so-called “skeptic community” and their crusade against the encrouchment of race realist thought amidst their ranks.

 Let’s recap some recent events: